A great outdoor adventure for younger kids in the Western Australia forest

 Staying nearby?
 See these accommodation options in the Dwellingup region of WA

 The staff on hand were absolutely lovely and patient in explaining everything and clearly attentive to patrons and putting safety first.
-A few times we saw them rush to help people who felt stuck and always a smile on their face.
-You can learn more and book here.
+A few times we saw them rush to help people who felt stuck and always a smile on their faces.

 Like this?
 Bookmark this page or save to Pinterest for later

-Disclosure: This is NOT a sponsored post, we were full fee paying customers of Trees Adventure.
+Disclosure: This is NOT a sponsored post; we were full fee-paying customers of Trees Adventure (now owned by Treetops Adventure).
 This post may contain affiliate links that can earn us a small commission at no extra cost to you.
 Our full disclosure policy can be found here.